Buyer24.ai

 Strategic sourcing involves deep market analysis, multi-round negotiations, complex evaluation criteria, and cross-functional stakeholder alignment.
 Tail spend needs to be fast.
 The goal isn't to find the theoretically optimal supplier through exhaustive analysis.
 It's to find a good supplier at a competitive price, quickly.

 Buyer24 is optimized for this: quick intake, rapid RFQ turnaround, straightforward comparison, and fast award.
-The entire cycle for a tail-spend request targets days, not weeks.
+The entire cycle for a tail-spend request targets days, not weeks — a dramatic way to reduce procurement cycle time on the purchases that usually drag the longest.

 Good Enough Beats Perfect